RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 ![Third flamegraph](../assets/images/math_parser/flamegraph_2.png)

-This is because we wrap our tokenizer into Rust’s `Peekable`, which allows us to look at the next token without consuming it.
-We initially used it to look ahead when parsing expressions like `1 + (2 - 3)` to know whether to continue parsing or return early.
+This is because we wrap our tokenizer in Rust’s `Peekable` adapter, which allows us to inspect the next token without consuming it.
+We initially used it for look ahead when parsing expressions like `1 + (2 - 3)` to determine whether to continue parsing or return early.

 However, in our use case, `peek()` isn't necessary.
 We can restructure the algorithm to work directly with a plain iterator.